Kleen-Lab/enable_git/README.md

 > Follow the steps below to complete your installation process

 ### Pre Requisite
-Email akshat at akshat.kalra@ucsf.edu and ask him to send you the personalized access token for enabling your access to kleen lab's github files in a secured way, once you have that token, you may move forward with the next steps.
+* Email akshat at akshat.kalra@ucsf.edu and ask him to send you the personalized access token for enabling your access to kleen lab's github files in a secured way, once you have that token, you may move forward with the next steps.
+* Make sure you have Matlab 2024a or above installed in your system to run this environment

 ### Step 1
 Open up your terminal window